ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 target are not able to learn more about the client <-> target communication than if no proxy was used.

-Forwarded mode does not prevent correlation of client <->
+Forwarded mode does not prevent correlation of client <-> proxy and proxy <->
-proxy and proxy <-> target packets by an entity that can observe both links.
+target packets by an entity that can observe both links.
+The precise risks depend on the negotiated transform ({{packet-transforms}}).
 See {{security}} for further discussion.

 Both clients and proxies can unilaterally choose to disable forwarded mode for any client <-> target connection.